maciejskorski/docker-build-push/README.md

 # Note

 This repo has been created for educational purposes.
-Building and publishing docker image can be also automatized with [dedicated GitHub Actions](https://github.com/docker/build-push-action).
+Building and publishing docker image is here solved with direct Docker commands, but can be also automatized with [dedicated GitHub Actions](https://github.com/docker/build-push-action).